 A guide to walking across the Brooklyn Bridge

-There’s no doubt about it – walking across the Brooklyn Bridge is one of the most quintessentially New York things to do, and most anyone who visits this city will eventually make the 1.3-mile trek.
+There’s no doubt about it – walking across the Brooklyn Bridge is one of the most quintessential things to do in New York, and most anyone who visits this city will eventually make the 1.3-mile trek.
 Spring, summer, winter, or fall, a trip across this iconic bridge is rewarding at any time of year.

 So you may ask, what’s all the hype about this bridge, anyhow?
 Spanning the East River between Brooklyn and Manhattan, the Brooklyn Bridge was the world’s first steel-wire suspension bridge.
 It was called “a daring act of engineering” by The New York Times in 1983, 100 years after it was finally completed (it took 14 years to build.)

 More than 150,000 people and 1,800 vehicles crossed the Brooklyn Bridge on the day it opened.
 At that time, the bridge was the only land passage between Brooklyn and Manhattan.
 Today, tens of thousands of people, vehicles, and bikes travel over the Brooklyn Bridge every single day.

 In the 19th century, immigration, innovation, and skyscraper architecture began to shape New York City’s future, and the construction of the Brooklyn Bridge was a fundamental factor that undeniably added to the city’s greatness.
 Deemed one of the world’s grandest, the bridge symbolizes New York’s image as a pioneer, connector, and global leader.

 The Brooklyn Bridge represents the past, present, and future of New York in a way that neighboring bridges don’t.
 And in a city of hundreds of bridges, it’s also a beauty, isn’t it?
 Let’s get down to the nitty gritty to answer your questions about walking across the Brooklyn Bridge.